 The Lenovo IdeaCentre A340 is an affordable way to get a premium design and finish as well as fast performing specs.
 That sounds as if this Windows all-in-one PC does it all, but for the price you will take a hit on the processor unless you go for the Intel Core i3 option.

-You get a 720p webcam and speaker built-in, except the audio isn't that powerful – but good enough for a class video lesson.
-The design is minimalist to do away with wires although this comes with a wired mouse and keyboard.
+You get a 720p webcam and speaker built-in, except the audio isn't that powerful – although good enough for a class video lesson.
+The design is minimalist to do away with wires even though this comes with a wired mouse and keyboard.

 The 1TB of storage and basic 4GB of RAM make for decent entry price specs that should serve the needs of most teachers into the near future.
 There is the option to upgrade specs so it will last longer and work faster.
 You can also go for a larger 24-inch model if that's going to better help with all those multitasking windows.